What is The Art Connection?

 Why do art donors give their art to agencies?

-Artists and collectors donate art through The Art Connection for a number of reasons, including to: (1) know their work can have an impact of the daily lives of people in need (2) show work to audiences who normally do not have access to art; (3) have work out of storage and have it viewed by many; (4) support a recipient agency’s mission; (5) increase their visibility and reputation; (6) provide a solution to issues relating to estate planning; and/or (7) donate through a reliable program that makes the process simple.
+Artists and collectors donate art through The Art Connection for a number of reasons, including to: (1) know their work can have an impact of the daily lives of people in need (2) show work to audiences who normally do not have access to art; (3) have work out of storage and have it viewed by many; (4) support a recipient agency’s mission; (5) increase their visibility and reputation; and/or (6) donate through a reliable program that makes the process simple.

 Why do the agencies need art?